-Fort Bragg has nine water systems with results for PFOS and PFOA below the method reporting limit.
+Fort Bragg has ten water systems with results for PFOS and PFOA below the method reporting limit.
 This indicates neither PFOS nor PFOA was detected at a reportable level.
-These sites include the ATF #1, ATF #2, Camp Mackall, Range 30, Range 33, Range 43, Range 63, Range 79, and the USAJFKSWCS site.
+These sites include the ATF #1, ATF #2, Camp Mackall, Range 30, Range 33, Range 43, Range 63, Range 79, Eureka Springs #2 and the USAJFKSWCS site.

 Exposure to PFOS and PFOA over certain levels may result in adverse health effects, including developmental effects to fetuses during pregnancy or to breastfed infants (e.g., low birth weight, accelerated puberty, skeletal variations); cancer (e.g., testicular, kidney); liver effects (e.g., tissue damage); immune effects (e.g., antibody production and immunity); thyroid effects; and other effects (e.g., cholesterol changes).
 The EPA calculates health advisory levels to offer a margin of protection against adverse health effects to the most sensitive populations: fetuses during pregnancy and breastfed infants.
 Consult your doctor if you have specific health concerns.

 Monitoring will continue at all wells in accordance with Department of the Army Guidance.